Friday

 2026-27 Season > New Year’s Celebration

-Ring in the New Year with us at our annual celebration of music and new beginnings!
+Ring in the New Year with Boston Baroque at our annual celebration of music and new beginnings!

-Last year, Marc Minkowski made an unforgettable debut with us in a program of Handel's Water Music, crowned by an encore arrangement of ABBA's "Gimme!
+Last year, Marc Minkowski made an unforgettable Boston Baroque debut with Handel’s Water Music.
+The evening culminated in an unexpected encore: an arrangement of ABBA’s “Gimme!
 Gimme!
-Gimme!" that brought Sanders Theatre to its feet.
+Gimme!” that brought Sanders Theatre to its feet.

 Location